 Penalties for repeat DUI or DWI offenses are even more severe.
 Second offenses within five years require a penalty of at least $500 and a jail sentence from one month to a whole year.
 A third offense is considered a felony and comes with longer jail sentences and higher fines upon conviction.
 Additionally, the court may order that a defendant’s vehicles are seized if convicted, and the felony charges will permanently reflect on his or her driving record.

 DUI and DWI charges are very serious and come with steep penalties.
-If you or a loved one is facing a DUI/DWI charge, it is imperative that you seek legal counsel immediately.
+If you or a loved one is facing a DUI/DWI charge, it is imperative that you seek legal counsel immediately from an experienced Fairfax DUI attorney.
 Call the Law Offices of Kermit A. Monge to set up a consultation to review legal defense strategies.
-Our team is committed to ensuring your fair treatment and finding the best outcome for you.
-You can contact our office at 571.559.7229 or request a consultation online today.